-Hannelie takes groups of people to view her public art in Fordsburg, Braamfontein and Maboneng in Johannesburg, South Africa.
+Hannelie takes groups of people on walkabouts to view her work and research processes in and around Johannesburg, South Africa

-If you want to go on one of these walkabouts please email her on email@example.com to join her database.
+If you want to go on one of these walkabouts please email her on email@example.com for bookings and more information.

-In my practice as a public visual artist I aim to find ways to improve environmental systems.
+In my practice as a public visual artist I aim to find ways to improve our relation to nature.
 It’s a twofold approach.
 First I take time to make artworks in public spaces to explore the site and listen to the community that pause to see what I am doing.
 This initial information gathering phase creates a neutral platform where curious community members can engage.
 It could lead to their involvement in the later phases of the project.
 This is when the second phase starts.
-Once I have identified some kind of environmental congestion or contamination I find professional collaborators such as scientists, urban planners, environmentalists and suitable financial means to alleviate the congestion.
+Once I have identified some kind of environmental congestion or misperception I find professional partners such as scientists, urban planners, environmentalists and suitable financial means to draw attention to these perceptions.
 Re-generative design principals are applied holistically to make multi-functional public art.

 Functional artworks benefits society at large whilst simultaneously connecting disciplines which have been working independently.
-The business model encourages social entrepreneurial collaboration as seen in natural eco-systems.
+The business model encourages social entrepreneurial partnerships as seen in natural eco-systems.